Ogün Sanlısoy: Üç, Ben and Sen Uyurken Albums (2006–...)

 In 2011, she took part with her vocals in the song Girdap from the album Girdap by the Turkish rock metal band İklim.
 In the same year, Sanlısoy performed a duet with Nilüfer in the song Hey Gidi Günler in the rock album named 12 Düet.

 In April 2016, he took part in Metin Türkcan's solo album Vakti Geldi with his vocals in the song Beynim Çatlamış.

 In 2017, he again took part with his vocals in the Acoustik album released for Pentagram's 30th anniversary.
 Subsequently, he rejoined Pentagram together with Demir Demirkan and Murat İlkan.

-On February 24, 2021, he attended at Ekşi Sözlük At an event, he stated that "he directed the first video clip of his latest album, Yaşamaya Devam, he loved this job very much and wanted to direct the video clips of other bands."
+On February 24, 2021, he attended an online event at Ekşi Sözlük where he stated that "he directed the first video clip of his latest album, Yaşamaya Devam, he loved this job very much and wanted to direct the video clips of other bands."

 While he was preparing for a new album in 2019, his album was postponed due to the COVID-19 pandemic.
 He released an acoustic album called Yaşamaya Devam in 2021 to evaluate the pandemic period.
 He announced that his new album will be released in 2023 and that he will try a first and release the albums as two EP albums consisting of five songs each.
 His first EP album called Gel was released on April 14, 2023.
 The first single from the album, İnan Olma, was released on March 31, 2023.